 Two Roads to a Bitcoin Bank: How Metaplanet's Model Differs from Strategy's

-For most of the past two years, the story of the Bitcoin treasury company has been a story about one firm.
-Strategy, the business Michael Saylor built out of the old MicroStrategy, wrote the playbook that everyone else now borrows from: raise money, buy Bitcoin, repeat, and watch the amount of Bitcoin behind each share climb over time.
-The newer arrivals — Strive with its SATA shares, and now Bitmine with its freshly listed BMNP — are all variations on that same theme.
+For most of the past two years, the Bitcoin treasury company has really been a story about one firm.
+Strategy — the business Michael Saylor built out of the old MicroStrategy — wrote the playbook everyone now borrows: raise money, buy Bitcoin, repeat, and watch the amount of Bitcoin behind each share climb over time.
+The instruments I track on this site are all variations on that one theme: Strategy's own STRC, Strive's SATA, and now Bitmine's freshly listed BMNP.

 Japan's Metaplanet looks, at first glance, like another tribute act.
 It holds a large pile of Bitcoin, its share price rises and falls with the coin, and it has been issuing the same sort of dividend-paying preferred shares that made Strategy famous.
-But look a little closer and Metaplanet is quietly building something with a rather different shape.
-This piece walks through how its two preferred share classes work, where they part company with Strategy's approach, and why an acquisition announced last week may matter more than any of it.
+But look a little closer and it's quietly building something with a rather different shape — and the reason I think it's worth a write-up is that it may be the first of these companies to change the destination, not just the vehicle.
+Below I walk through how its two preferred share classes work, where they part company with Strategy, and why an acquisition announced last week may matter more than either.

 A quick reminder of what a preferred share actually is